A Multilevel Method for Self-Concordant Minimization: Introduction

-\textbf{Shortfall I: Lack of scale-invariant convergence analysis without restrictive assumptions.} The Newton algorithm can be analyzed using the elegant theory of self-concordant functions.
-Convergence proofs using the theory of self-concordant functions enable the derivation of convergence rates that are independent of problem constants such as the Lipschitz constants and strong convexity parameters \cite{MR1258086}.
-In machine learning applications these constants are related to the input data of the problem (e.g., the dictionary in supervised learning applications), so having a theory that is not affected by the scaling of the data is quite important both for practical reasons (e.g., choice of step-sizes), and theory (rates derived using this approach do not depend on unknown constants).
+\textbf{I: Lack of scale-invariant convergence analysis without restrictive assumptions.} The Newton algorithm can be analyzed using the elegant theory of self-concordant functions.
+Convergence proofs using the theory of self-concordant functions enable the derivation of convergence rates that are independent of the Lipschitz constants and strong convexity parameters of the model\cite{MR1258086}.
+In machine learning applications these constants are related to the input data of the problem (e.g., the dictionary in supervised learning applications), so having a theory that is not affected by the scaling of the data is quite important both for practical reasons (e.g., choice of step-sizes), and theory (rates derived using this approach do not depend on these constants).

-\textbf{Shortfall II: Lack of global convergence guarantees accompanied with a local super-linear convergence rate without ad-hoc assumptions regarding the spectral properties of the input data.} In addition to scale invariance and a theory that does not rely on unknown constants, the second major feature of second order methods is their extremely fast convergence rates starting from any initial point.
-Indeed, the analysis of second-order methods should exhibit this feature in order to distinguish from the first-order methods.
+\textbf{II: Lack of global convergence guarantees accompanied with a local super-linear convergence rate without ad-hoc assumptions regarding the spectral properties of the input data.} The second major feature of second-order methods is their global theory and their extremely fast and convergence rates near the minimizer.
+Indeed, the analysis of second-order methods should exhibit this feature in order to justify its higher per-iteration and storage costs when compared to first-order methods.